Fasman Yeshiva High School

 Fasman Yeshiva High School, known colloquially as Skokie Yeshiva, is an Orthodox Jewish all-boys high school in Skokie, Illinois.
-As of the 2020-2021 school year, the school has 120 students enrolled in grades 9-12.
 Fasman Yeshiva offers a dual curriculum of secular and Judaic studies.

+As of the 2019–20 school year, the school had an enrollment of 124 students and 21.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 5.8:1.
+The school's student body was 99.2% (123) White and 0.8% (1) Hispanic.

 Facilities

 Fasman Yeshiva High School is located on a 13 acre campus shared with Hebrew Theological College and Hillel Torah North Suburban Day School.
 The Administration Building (built 1954) includes a dining hall, auditorium, "the 2nd floor", library, dormitory and classrooms.
 The science laboratory, bookstore and game room are also in this building.
 The Beis Midrash building (built 1957) includes a large study hall as well as additional classrooms, an auditorium, and a fitness room.
-Sports facilities include a full-size outdoor basketball court, softball field, and a soccer field.
+Recently, Rothner Family Gymnasium was built to serve as the home to the Varsity and Junior Varsity Basketball teams as well as being a facility available to students throughout the day.
+Sports facilities include the Rothner Family Gymnasium, a full-size outdoor basketball court, softball field, and a soccer field.